arjones/vagrant-spark-zeppelin/README.md

 You should now have a working Zeppelin in a virtual machine that you can destroy and recreate as you wish.
 You can even add additional components through the different install scripts.

 To hit Apache Zeppelin, http://localhost:8888.

+Do note that the command `$ vagrant ssh` connects you to a terminal inside the virtual machine.
+With that in mind, you can check Zeppelin logs by `$ tail -f /usr/zeppelin/logs/*`

 #### 4. Editing Spark code